-Every person has to decide for themselves how much debt is worthwhile.
-I can tell you what my debt boundaries are, though, as you begin your research.
+Every person has to decide for themselves how much college debt is worthwhile.
+I can tell you what my debt boundaries are as you begin your research.
+Ultimately, that will be a family decision that you'll have to make.

 If you are a family struggling with finances, I don't think that I would take out debt as a married couple, but again, each family and marriage and financial situation is different.
 It may be healthy to ask grandparents if they would like to contribute to the cost of college in some way.

 You CAN talk to the colleges to ask for more money.
-As some families decline their offers of admission, that frees up more scholarship money.
+As some families decline their offers of admission, that frees up more scholarship money for those that make the decision to attend.
 For example, you can say something like, “This is our first choice college, and I would hate to disappoint my son, but we have other children to consider, not just one.
 We simply can’t afford this college, no matter how much we love it.
 How can we get more scholarship money so he can attend your school?”
 This article may help: Real Story, Real Money, Real Scholarships, about a mom who wrote a letter like this, and it was worth $8000 to her.
-So write or speak to the college.
+So write or speak directly to the college.

 The best money for college is money you save or are given without repayment necessary.
-There are three big and important things you can do to improve your chances of college scholarships.
+There are three big and important things you can do to improve your chances of college scholarships and get through without college debt.

 Apply for colleges first thing senior year and finish all applications by the end of November.